Wealcoder/bricksfly-elements-for-bricks/README.txt

 == Source Code ==

 This plugin's distributed `/public/build/` directory contains compiled/minified JavaScript and CSS produced by a Webpack build, including the numbered chunk files (e.g. `10.js`, `35.js`, `671.js`) generated for the React-based admin dashboard and page-import screens.
-The unminified, human-readable source for all of it — the React admin UI (`/src/admin/dashboard`, `/src/admin/page-import`), frontend/element/extension JS and SCSS (`/src/js`, `/src/scss`) — is publicly available in this plugin's source repository:
+The unminified, human-readable source for all of it, the React admin UI (`/src/admin/dashboard`, `/src/admin/page-import`), frontend/element/extension JS and SCSS (`/src/js`, `/src/scss`), is publicly available in this plugin's source repository:

 https://github.com/Wealcoder/bricksfly-elements-for-bricks